Internet-Draft Mission Audit Transparency August 2026

 6.1.
 Hash Commitment

-The committed value is the SHA-256 [RFC6234] digest of the evidence bytes that Section 6.2 fixes for the evidence type.
-For an object that is already signed, those bytes are the retained object as issued, hashed as-is; for an object this profile canonicalizes, they are its JCS canonical bytes.
+The committed value is the SHA-256 [RFC6234] digest of the evidence bytes that Section 6.3 fixes for the evidence type.
+For an artifact whose retained form is itself a compact serialization (a JWS, JWT, SET, or SD-JWT component), those bytes are the artifact as issued, hashed as-is; for a JSON object, including one that carries a nested signature envelope, they are the JCS [RFC8785] canonical bytes of the complete retained object, envelope included, unless its row fixes different bytes.
 The protected header carries:

-Each registrable evidence type fixes the exact bytes that are hashed, the media type carried in payload-preimage-content-type, and the producer authoritative for it.
-A producer MUST commit to the canonical bytes named here, and a relying party MUST verify the producer is authoritative for the type (Section 6.3) before treating a record as part of the Mission's feed.
+Each registrable evidence type fixes the exact bytes that are hashed, the media type carried in payload-preimage-content-type, the operational typ its retained form carries (none where the retained object is unsigned), and the producer authoritative for it.
+A producer MUST commit to the canonical bytes named here.
+A relying party MUST verify the producer is authoritative for the type (Section 6.4) before treating a record as part of the Mission's feed.
+The table is a normative catalog of evidence types, not a registry: a row registers nothing, and its identifier is defined, and registered where it is, by the profile the row cites.

 Table 1